Black-Beard-AKS/AI_assistant/README.md

 # AI_assistant
 it's a ai assistant works by using openai

+still i am working on this project to make it more realistic.

 with the help of Harry from CodewithHarry channel on YouTube , i learnt t create an ai assistant by using Python programming language.